Civil/Construction

 Spring, 3 credit hours

 The course introduces students to GIS terminology, the concept of relational databases, spatial data models, topology, raster data and vector data.
 Data entry methods, including quality control and metadata are discussed.
-The student is introduced to spatial analysis applications including terrain analysis, data manipulation and visualization.
+The student is introduced to spatial analysis applications including terrain analysis, cartographic modeling and visualization.
 Students apply knowledge in the laboratory using GIS software.

 CONS 366 STRUCTURAL STEEL DETAILING